More about cine

 How much does it cost to transfer on to video?

-The rate is from 8 pence per foot plus a transfer charge of £25.00 per order
+The rate is from 8 pence per foot plus a transfer charge of £25.00 per order.

 What is the quality like?

 Video is a totally different format to film.
 Film has varying amounts of grain which give it that "film look".
 In transferring the cine to video the final quality is very good, however it will never be as good as the original films due to limitations of the video system.
 Some areas of under exposed cine are actually enhanced by the transfer process.
-The convenience of having your cine on video far outweighs the slight loss of quality.
+The convenience of having your cine on DVD far outweighs the slight loss of quality.
 We can also correct colour balance faults in the original film.

 - Some cine we receive is in a bad state and needs repairing.
 We do not normally charge for repairs but if we have to make more than 6 splices we will charge you £1.00 per splice.